talentaz/subscription_manager/README.md

 - DB Backend: PostgreSQL
 - Code Generator: Open API Code Generator

-1. **Endpoint GET /plans**, as a part of this assignment implement /plans  (refer [openapi.yml](https://gitlab.dev.workspacenow.cloud/platform/subscription-manager/-/blob/main/api/openapi.yml)).
+### 1. **Endpoint GET /plans**
+As a part of this assignment implement /plans  (refer [openapi.yml](https://gitlab.dev.workspacenow.cloud/platform/subscription-manager/-/blob/main/api/openapi.yml)).
 Assume that all available plans are stored in a table AvailablePlans persisted in the PostgreSQL db to which the service has read/write access.
 The service should make a call into the DB and retrieve all records from the mentioned table where field active is equal to "true".
 The table AbailablePlans has the following structure:

 - id int primary key auto incremental